stackblitz/docs/docs/guides/user-guide/importing-projects.md

 ## Import from GitHub

-You can run any public repo on GitHub by providing the username and repo name in the URL like so:
+You can run any public GitHub repository on StackBlitz by adding the username and repo name to the URL like so:

 `stackblitz.com/github/{GH_USERNAME}/{REPO_NAME}`